 The School of Kindness is taking the 52 Lives concept into schools all over the UK.
 It aims to spread kindness and empower children by demonstrating in a very practical way how one small person can make a big difference to someone's life.
 Each week, 52 Lives visits a different school in the UK to run a Kindness Workshop.

-~ We are currently seeking a corporate sponsor for our School Kindness Project.
+~ We are currently seeking a corporate sponsor for our School of Kindness.
 For more information, please get in touch ~

 What do our workshops involve?